 COMPLETE THE FOLLOWING STEPS

-- Since preliminary financial aid awards will be based on 2017 earnings along with 2016 tax information, parents will need to explain their 2017 earnings in the Letter/Agreement section of the FAST online application.
+- Since preliminary financial aid awards will be based on 2018 earnings along with 2017 tax information, parents will need to explain their 2018 earnings in the Letter to School section of the FAST online application.

-- Please gather final 2017 paycheck(s) and W-2s from each employer that show the total income for every financially responsible parent or guardian.
-Please print a copy of the FAST Documents Cover Page with barcode and send with paper copies of final 2017 paycheck(s) and W-2s* directly to FAST by January 5, 2018.
+- Please gather final 2018 paycheck(s) and W-2s from each employer that show the total income for every financially responsible parent or guardian.

-NOTE: Newly accepted families, and current families who have not yet provided 2016 tax information will need to include hard copies of all 2016 Federal and State tax returns, W-2s and accompanying schedules.
+NOTE: Newly accepted families, and current families who have not yet provided 2017 tax information will need to scan and provide copies of all 2017 Federal and State tax returns, W-2s, and accompanying schedules.

-All required parent tax and income documentation must be mailed with the FAST Documents Cover Page to the following address:
+All required parent tax and income documentation must be scanned and uploaded digitally, or mailed to the following address:

 ISM c/o GERMANTOWN FRIENDS SCHOOL

 Wilmington, DE 19806-2594

 If you mail hard copies, FAST will upload the information to your aid application file, shred the hard copy, and alert us that your documents have been submitted.

 PLEASE NOTE: Since tuition billing for 2019-20 will begin in the spring of 2019, it is essential that you meet the April 1 deadline above in order to confirm and credit any aid awarded to your tuition bill.
 Our financial aid timeline and process cannot accommodate families who file their taxes with the IRS after April 15, 2019.